actix/actix-website/docs/databases.md

 [SeaORM](https://www.sea-ql.org/SeaORM/) is a Rust ORM with full async support.
 When used with Actix Web, unlike Diesel, it allows you to perform database operations directly in an asynchronous manner without needing to use `web::block`.

-First, define your data models and functions for database operations:
+First, define your data models and functions for database operations.
+Using `sea-orm-cli`, you can use a data model that is automatically generated from an existing DB definition:

 <CodeBlock example="sea-orm-databases" file="main.rs" section="handler" />